swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-13-deploy-and-access-the-model-on-kubernetes-with-mlem.md

    parameters needed for state management, which is stored separately from the declaration.

-We will soon see how to use them to redeploy the model on Kubernetes.
+You will soon see how to use them to redeploy the model on Kubernetes.

 ### Access the model